The slideshow module acts as a language that includes:

 If an element is 'next, then a slide is generated containing only the preceding elements, and then the elements are re-processed without the 'next.
 Multiple 'next elements generate multiple slides.

 If an element is 'alts, then the next element must be a list of element lists.
 Each list up to the last one is appended to the elements before 'alts and the resulting list of elements is processed.
-The last lists is appended to the preceding elements along with the remaining elements (after the list of lists) and the result is re-processed.
+The last list is appended to the preceding elements along with the remaining elements (after the list of lists) and the result is re-processed.

 A 'nothing element is ignored (useful as a result of a branching expression).